World tour of Ulysses S. Grant: Preparation and launch

 Grant had assumed the presidency in 1869 with reluctance, doing so only because he did not want to leave " ... the contest for power for the next four years between mere trading politicians ... ".
 When he finally stepped down from the presidency after eight years of hectic political life, and after years of civil war, he was relieved, and later stated, "I was never so happy in my life as the day I left the White House.
 I felt like a boy getting out of school."
 Grant was looking forward to a long vacation, anticipating the prospect of travel abroad with enthusiasm.
-After leaving the White House, and wanting to remain in Washington to be close to daughter Nellie, who was expecting a baby, Grant accepted an invitation from his former Secretary of State, and friend, Hamilton Fish, to stay at his residence in Washington, remaining there for two months.
+After leaving the White House, and wanting to remain in Washington to be close to his daughter Nellie, who was expecting a baby, Grant accepted an invitation from his former Secretary of State, and friend, Hamilton Fish, to stay at his residence in Washington.
 After leaving the Fish residence in late March, Ulysses and Julia embarked on a sentimental visit to various towns and cities of their earlier days, including Cincinnati and Galena.
 Grant had left the White House with very little money to his name but thereafter had accumulated money given to him by his many admirers, which he invested in a mining project that yielded a profit that amounted to approximately $25,000.
 Grant had sacrificed his military pension when he became president.

 In Cincinnati, Grant was received with great fanfare and celebration and was lauded as an icon of American history, second only to George Washington.
 Thereafter he returned to Brown County in Ohio where he was raised and where he had not been in decades and visited with old friends.